DBC-Lab/Brain_MRI_Enhancement/README.md

 _Yue Sun, Limei Wang, Gang Li, Weili Lin, Li Wang.
 A foundation model for enhancing magnetic resonance images and downstream segmentation, registration and diagnostic tasks, Nature Biomedical Engineering, 2024, in press_

-### Structural magnetic resonance imaging is a vital tool for neuroimaging analyses, but the quality of MR images is often degraded by various factors, such as motion artifacts, large slice thickness, and imaging noise.
-These factors can cause confounding effects and pose significant challenges, especially in young children who tend to move during acquisition.
+### A foundation model for the motion correction, super resolution, denoising and harmonization of magnetic resonance images, can improve the performance of machine-learning models across a wide range of tasks.

 ## Method
+Structural magnetic resonance imaging is a vital tool for neuroimaging analyses, but the quality of MR images is often degraded by various factors, such as motion artifacts, large slice thickness, and imaging noise.
+These factors can cause confounding effects and pose significant challenges, especially in young children who tend to move during acquisition.
 We proposed a tissue-aware reconstruction framework that can improve image quality through motion correction, super-resolution, denoising, and contrast enhancement.
 Our framework exhibits the capability to estimate high-field-like (7T-like) images from 3T images, handle pathological brain MRIs with multiple sclerosis or gliomas, harmonize MRIs acquired by various scanners, and can be easily extended for "end-to-end" neuroimaging analyses, such as tissue segmentation.
 <img src="https://github.com/YueSun814/Img-folder/blob/main/BME-X_flowchart.png" width="100%">

 ### Motion correction and super resolution: